ptvrdy/doi-parser/README.md

 >  10. Filename: `utils.py`
 >  Short Description:  This file contains functions for searching the ROR API and manually confirming ROR information.
 It also deletes unnecessary columns from the input CSV.
 The functions and column names will need to be adjusted for your institution.
 Additionally, it includes a function to determine whether the program will reserve/draft DOIs using the 'POST' method or update them to the 'findable' state using the 'PUT' method.

+>  11. Filename: `orcids.py`
+>  Short Description: This is a dictionary that contains author's names, author accession number, and their ORCID ID.
+These values are not validated against the ORCID API.

 **For More Information on How to Run this Program, consult the [Program's Wiki](https://github.com/ptvrdy/doi-parser/wiki).**

 ## D. Software Information